 Here are two examples of price per square foot from Floorchain Inc. in North Hollywood, California:

-- Maple is often priced higher per square foot because the wood grain is tighter, and pros use different sandpaper to work with it.
+- 500 square feet of oak, cherry or walnut flooring: $3 per square foot Maple can be priced higher per square foot because the wood grain is tighter, and pros use different sandpaper to work with it.

 - 2,500 square feet of oak, cherry or walnut: $2.70 per square foot

-Meet the contractor in person, and confirm that the person you meet is the one who will do the work on your house—rather than just a salesperson.
+- Meet the contractor in person, and confirm that the person you meet is the one who will do the work on your house—rather than just a salesperson.

 - If the contractor is subcontracting the job out, make sure you meet subcontractors first and feel confident in their abilities.

 - Look for a company with insurance and workers compensation—this keeps you, the workers, and your home safe from financial liability.
 For more tips on smart hiring, check out our safety page.

 - For special features, find a flooring pro with experience successfully completing projects similar to your own.